bhartl/docker-tutorial/hello-docker/Readme.md

 Hello Docker!
 ```

-For this application, docker seems like an overhead - but what if there were many files, version-specific dependencies to the app, and so on?
+For this application, docker seems like an overkill - but what if there were many files, version-specific dependencies to the app, and so on?

 ## Docker Containerization
 We add a [`Dockerfile`](./Dockerfile) to our application (Depending on the editor you are using, such as PyCharm or VSCode, there should be Docker-plugins available to help you to manage a `Dockerfile`.).